liel00/script-test-amazon/README.md

 # script-test-amazon
-The test examines the test cases of buying products on the amazon website.
+The test checks the addition of products to a shopping cart at the login site at amazon.